The EU (European Union) introduced an EU Cookie Directive in 2011.

 A blue bar, in our case, with writing on it - the wording can be changed to suit your needs / requirements / wishes:

-Followed by two buttons: "OK I understand" and "More Info".
+Followed by four buttons: "Accept Cookies" "Decline Cookies" "About Cookies" and "More Info".

-Clicking "OK I Understand" will cause the notification bar to stop appearing again until you clear your browser cookies.
+Clicking "Accept Cookies" will cause the notification bar to stop appearing again until you clear your browser cookies.
 "More Info" - this will take you to our (or, for you: your) Privacy and Cookies Policy.
 The link can be set to open a "modal" window, a new window, or on the same window/tab that your website visitor is on.
+"About Cookies will open a modal window within which we explain about the different cookies we use.

 So, why do we say so much about this ?